Moment Davido 'changed' it for young man who recorded him while he was eating

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Popular Nigerian star, Davido has sparked reactions online after a video fo the moment he changed it for a young man made the rounds online.
+Popular Nigerian star, Davido has sparked reactions online after a video of the moment he changed it for a young man made the rounds online.

 The singer was at an event with some of his people and he picked a piece of the food in his mouth to eat.

-While taking a quick sweep of the area, Davidpo noticed that someone was recording him and he politely gestured in a manner that asked if the person's was in their right senses.
+While taking a quick sweep of the area, Davido noticed that someone was recording him and he politely gestured in a manner that asked if the person's was in their right senses.

+Oga with the good heart: Reaction as Isreal DMW reveals Davido gifted his fiancée N500k to buy airtime

-Of course, the gesture was enough to stop the young man from recording tgghe singer.
+Of course, the gesture was enough to stop the young man from recording the singer.

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!